Insulin Isophane+soluble Insulin

 Disease/Condition Glossary

-Diabetes: Diabetes is a chronic or lifelong disease that prevents the body from utilizing insulin properly.
+Diabetes: Diabetes is a chronic or lifelong disease that prevents the body from utilising insulin properly.
 Insulin is the hormone that controls sugar levels in the blood.
 Diabetes is a condition in which blood glucose levels are above normal.
 It is of two types: type-1 and type-2 diabetes.
 Type-1 diabetes is a condition in which the pancreas produces little or no insulin.
 Type-2 diabetes affects the way body processes the sugar.
 Symptoms of diabetes include lack of energy, tiredness, frequent urination, excess thirst, dry mouth, blurry vision, constant hunger, weight loss, and itchy skin.

 FAQs